jtoy/replicantlife/README.md

 # Goal

 Our goal is to build the most powerful generative AI agent and simulation framework.
+It is quick and easy to get started with lots of documentation.
 We are looking for help on this project.
 If you know python or know how to use chatgpt, you can contribute :)

 # Paper